segmentio/analytics-python/README.md

 #### Turn Off Batching

-By default, the client will flush the first time it gets a message, and then either every 10 messages or if ten seconds passes without a flush.
+By default, the client will flush when:
+1) the first time it gets a message
+2) every 10 messages (control with ```flush_at```)
+3) if 10 seconds passes without a flush (control with the ```flush_after```)

-When debugging, or in short-lived programs, you might just want the request to happen right away.
-In this case, you can turn off batching by setting the flush_at argument to 1 (or flush at 1 message).
+When debugging or in short-lived programs, you might the client to make the request right away.
+In this case, you can turn off batching by setting the flush_at argument to 1.

 ```python
 segment.initialize('API_KEY', flush_at=1)